-Benefits incurred.
 A different measure, accident year incurred losses (or accident year incurred benefits), is the common reporting measure for private workers' compensation insurers and some state funds.
 Incurred benefits measure the total expected benefits associated with injuries that occur in a particular year, regardless of whether the benefits are paid in that year or future years.
 The two measures, accident year benefits paid and accident year benefits incurred, reveal important but distinct information.
-For a discussion of the relative merits of each measure, refer to the Addendum, Benefits Paid vs. Benefits Incurred.
+For a discussion of each measure, refer to the Addendum, Benefits Paid vs. Benefits Incurred.